 Where to drink Rakomelo?

-If you are visiting Greece, especially Crete and want to treat your palate to an authentic local taste, pop into a traditional Cretan restaurant and make sure to order this traditional cocktail.
+If you are visiting Greece, especially Crete and want to treat your palate to an authentic local taste, pop into a Oldest and Best Taverns in Crete and make sure to order this traditional cocktail.

 Try it cold and hot just to make sure you have experienced all the flavors of the beloved Rakomelo.